 The connection between big data and software development

-Processing sets of data of over five petabytes, particularly those integrating unstructured data from numerous sources, needs extremely fast processors, coupled with sophisticated software analysis for identifying associations and patterns that offer meaningful feedback.
+Processing sets of data of over five petabytes, particularly those integrating unstructured data from numerous sources, need extremely fast processors, coupled with sophisticated software analysis for identifying associations and patterns that offer meaningful feedback.
 Furthermore, companies should have a mechanism for visualizing the information.
-In the past ten years or so innovative organizations developed technologies, such as software development tools, to accomplish the goals and wrap them to analytics platform that already are revolutionizing decision making that is fact-based in other areas.
-While a software development activity may look like a world away from big data, it shares some notable similarities with big data that’s unstructured.
+In the past ten years or so innovative organizations developed technologies, such as software development tools, to accomplish the goals and wrap them to analytics platforms that already is revolutionizing decision making that is fact-based in other areas.
+While a software development activity may look like a world away from big data, it shares some notable similarities with big data that are unstructured.
 It could not be accessed easily, natively nor properly organized for analysis and reporting.

 Data analytics, conceptually is as much a human observation and phenomenon regarding volume, as it is on reflecting any specific purpose or value in the data itself.
-To put it simply, data is generated, gathered and stored at an ever growing rate.
-Data’s being amasses at exponential rates.
+To put it simply, data is generated, gathered and stored at an ever-growing rate.
+Data being amasses at exponential rates.
 Analytics is all about turning the huge pile of data to something useful.
 Moreover, analytics attempts to find useful and meaningful patterns among data as well as actionable insights to the industry jargon.